General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 14.9 All costs for official approvals (e.g. MOT inspections etc.) and the submission of data / documents to authorities shall be borne by the CUSTOMER and shall be paid by him.

-15.1 The warranty period for boiler bodies with automatic firing as well as for boiler bodies with manual firing is two years.
-The warranty period shall commence on the day immediately following notification of completion of the system by SCHMID, but no later than six months from the date of delivery.
+15.1 The warranty period for boiler bodies with automatic firing and for boiler bodies with hand-fed firing is two years.
+The warranty period shall commence on the day immediately following SCHMID’s notification of completion of the plant, but no later than six months from the date of delivery.

 15.2 The warranty period for conveying and transportation systems and electrical components as well as for regulations, fittings and accessories shall be 12 months from the date of delivery.